owid/owid-datasets/datasets/Solar PV Module Costs & Capacity - Lafond et al. (2017) & IRENA/README.md

 IRENA presents solar PV module price series for a number of different module technologies.
 Here we have adopted the series for Thin film a-Si/u-Si, which it adopts as the Global Index.

-Prices from LaFond et al. (2017) have been converted to 2019 US$ using a conversion factor of 1.07.
+Prices from LaFond et al. (2017) have been converted to 2019 US$ using a conversion factor of 1.065 based on the US GDP deflator: https://www.multpl.com/gdp-deflator/table/by-year